 Financial

 • Full institutional costs for eight semesters; this includes tuition, fees, housing, and a meal plan.
-This may be used for Study Abroad for any semesters after the first.
+This may be used for Study Abroad for any semester after the first.

 Academics

-• Dedicated and personalized, professional mentoring and academic advising from the Honors faculty and staff.
-This specialized advising is provided by Doctoral-degree professionals in fields related to the students' areas of study.
-Advising extends beyond academics to planning appropriate co-curricular and summer experiences for optimal career and post-baccalaureate education preparation.
+• Dedicated and personalized, professional mentoring and academic advising from Honors faculty and staff.
+This specialized advising is provided by doctoral‑degree professionals in fields related to students’ areas of study.
+Advising extends beyond academics to include planning co‑curricular and summer experiences that support career and post‑baccalaureate goals.

 Travel